 5. Totals to Date

-Totals to Date shows Gross Pay earned from beginning of payroll year to date and any taxes and social security contribution paid.
-Tax Arrears list any balances due to the Inland Revenue Department accumulated during your current employment.
+This section shows gross pay earned from beginning of payroll year to date, and any taxes and social security contribution paid.
+Tax (arrears) list any balances due to the Inland Revenue Department accumulated during your current employment.

-Salary is your basic salary due for the Roll Period as explained in Employment Details.
-Multiple items as shown in the example above indicates hours worked at different rates.
+Salary is your basic salary due for the roll period, as explained previously in Employment Details.
+Multiple items indicate hours worked at different rates.

 Allocated rewards from the Time & Attendance module are itemized in this section of the payslip.

-Leave taken during the roll period is listed here, along with the rate it is paid at, separately from the hours listed in the Salary section.
+Leave taken during the roll period is listed here, along with the rate it is paid at, separately from the hours listed in the salary section of the payslip.

 8. Fringe Benefits (as cash)

-Fringe Benefits which are given as cash, example cash for use of own car.
-50% of Fringe Benefits given as cash are taxable up to a maximum of Eur2,340.
+These are fringe benefits which are given as cash, for example, cash for use of own car.
+50% of fringe benefits given as cash are taxable up to a maximum of Eur2,340.
 Any amount over and above the maximum is fully taxable.

-Eligible employees may be paid an overtime rate for any hours worked over an above their normal hours.
-Any hours listed as overtime appear in this section separately from the hours listed in the Salary section.
+Eligible employees may be paid an overtime rate for any hours worked over and above their normal hours.
+Any hours listed as overtime appear in this section separately from the hours listed in the salary section.